iocfinc/Scholarship-Udacity-DeepLearning/Scholarship-Logs.md

         silent = 0,  # Silent set to false so running messages will be printed. objective = 'binary:logistic', # Specification of the learning task and learning objective.
-In this case its regression, linear early_stopping_rounds = 10,  # Stops when there is no improvement after n rounds num_roud = 500  # number of rounds on the training, episodes )
+In this case its regression, linear early_stopping_rounds = 10,  # Stops when there is no improvement after n rounds num_round = 500  # number of rounds on the training, episodes )

 ```